 LC oscillator with crystal circuit

-The large Q in the crystal oscillator minimizes the frequency drift that DC voltage fluctuations and the temperature has triggered.
+The large Q in the crystal oscillator minimizes the frequency drift that DC voltage fluctuations and the temperature have triggered.

-In-circuit 1a, there's a configuration of three feedback circuits with an NPN BJT-based amplifier.
+In circuit 1a, three feedback circuits are configured with an NPN BJT-based amplifier.

-Circuit 1buses C2, C1, and L1 to make up a comparative circuit built.
+Circuit 1 uses C2, C1, and L1 to make a comparative circuit.

 - C2 and C1 comprise junction capacitance and residual transistor.
 Besides, C2 is analogous to a parallel network of a capacitor and an inductor.

-- Then, C2 and C1 pair is the third overtone selector of the crystal.
-It is because it shows capacitive nature mainly at the overtone frequency of the crystal.
-Also, it exhibits inductive property at the crystal’s fundamental frequency.
+- Then, the C2 and C1 pair is the third overtone selector of the crystal.
+This is because it shows a capacitive nature, mainly at the overtone frequency of the crystal.
+Also, it exhibits inductive properties at the crystal’s fundamental frequency.

 - Thus, the C2 inductor hinders the crystal's fundamental frequency of oscillations.

-- An oscillator circuit requires a limiting factor which is a boundary at the oscillator’s output.
+- An oscillator circuit requires a limiting factor, a boundary at the oscillator’s output.
 The limiting factor complements its feedback and amplification.
 Majorly, the limitation should occur when the input signal rise doesn’t cause an output signal rise.

 - The Colpitts crystal-controlled oscillator has tuning specifications and stringent load.
 Conversely, the pair of semi-isolated models require less input and are better for general-purpose applications.

-- When it comes to preferences in LC oscillator working, a Pierce crystal oscillator often gives an accurate output frequency.
+- Regarding preferences in LC oscillator working, a Pierce crystal oscillator often gives an accurate output frequency.
 A Butler circuit, on the other hand, oscillates without a crystal.

 -